PaulCreusy/mcqmaker/README.md

 ## Documentation

-The documentation of MCQMaker is available in french and in english at this [link](https://github.com/PaulCreusy/mcqmaker/wiki).
+The documentation of MCQMaker is available in French and in English at this [link](https://github.com/PaulCreusy/mcqmaker/wiki).

 ## Installation